Wild Words Newsletter

 Get monthly recommendations on all the latest nature writing, heritage and conservation related reads available at Sherlock & Pages

 The Uninhabitable Earth: A Story of the Future by David Wallace-Wells is an essential read for anyone concerned about the future of our planet.
-As a Sunday Times and New York Times Bestseller, this groundbreaking book transcends typical environmental discourse, offering a profound wake-up call to humanity.
+This Sunday Times and New York Times Bestseller transcends typical environmental discourse, serving as a profound wake-up call for humanity regarding the pressing issue of climate change.

 ISBN: | 9780141988870 |